FlightControl-User/x16-flash/README.md

 ![into-1](https://github.com/FlightControl-User/x16-flash/blob/main/images/intro-1.jpg)

-Please read carefully the text at the bottom panel of the screen, and press SPACE to continue ...
+Please carefully read the text at the bottom panel of the screen, and press SPACE to continue ...

-A second screen appears, which indicates the color schema used to indicate the update status of each component on your Commander X16 main board and/or your ISA expansion cardridge board.
+A second screen appears, which indicates the color schema used to indicate the update status of each component on your Commander X16 main board and/or your expansion cartridge board.
 Press SPACE to continue.

 ![intro-2](https://github.com/FlightControl-User/x16-flash/blob/main/images/intro-2.jpg)

 ### 3.2.
 Component detection

 Next, the update utility detects which components are upgradable.
-The Commander X16 main board SMC, VERA and main ROM chip are detected, together with the remaining 7 ROM chips (the most right chip is ROM#7), which would be the right most chip on the ISA expansion cardridge.
+The Commander X16 main board SMC, VERA and main ROM chip are detected, together with the remaining 7 ROM chips (the most right chip is ROM#7), which would be the right most chip on the expansion cartridge.

 Each component detected will be highlighted with a Detected status and a WHITE led.
 The capacity of each detected ROM is shown in KBytes.
 Other components that are not detected are highlighed with a None staus and a BLACK led.
 These ROMs won't be considered for flashing.